magicalsoup/Highschool/Grade 9/English/ENG1DZ/Shake_Speare_Notes.md

 - ## Hortensio
   - Refers Bianco as a ring, hole, monetary indications and ouvertly sexual wise

+# Act 1 Scene 2
+- Tranio & Lucentio - Petruchio Grumio (Character foils)
+- L.60-61 Hortensio is freinds with Petruchio, cares too much to manipulate him
+- L.74-78 Petruchio only cares about wealth
+- L.87 Hortensio implies he has a bad financial state
+-   - metaphhors are money oriented
+- L.133-134 Calls her `jewel`, `treasure`, money is implied
+- L.193-205 Petruchio lieshyperbolic to emphasize, genuine contempt for women
+- L.251 Petruchio is `great-hercules` (characterization)(foreshadowing))
+    - Killed wife (and children)
+    - Complete impossible tasks

+# Act 2 Scene 1
+- Baptista only cares about the men's money and asset (335-336)
+    - Line 318 -> intentionally selling off daugthers for money
+- Petruchio claimed that Katherina would only show affection in private (245-297)
+    - Baptista doesn't care, does not `[blank]`
+- Baptista lets Petruchio `[blank]` Katherina dispute `[blank]`

 # Act 3 Scene 2

+- Baptista concerned about appearances (clothes)
+- Baptista publicily calls Katherina a `shrew` (28,29), does show some empathy
 - L.4 Baptista feels embarrassed
 - Baptista demostrates a bit of understand of Katherina's pain
 - L.27.29 Baptista insults katherina, but shows empathy for the 1<sup>st</sup> time.